S-Makrod/RistoranteExpressServer/README.md

 Coming soon!

 ## Description
 This is a REST API server made using Node.js, Express, MongoDB, and Mongoose ODM.
 I used Postman to test that it was working as expected.
-In this server I have implemented the GET, POST, PUT, and DELETE requests accross several endpoints.
+In this server I have implemented the GET, POST, PUT, and DELETE requests across several endpoints.
 I used SSL to implement an https server and also implemented Facebook OAuth as an alternate way for users to sign in.

 Here is a list of the endpoints defined and what they do: